-Do’s & Don’ts of Cosmetic Surgery Recovery
+Do’s & Don’ts of Plastic Surgery Recovery

 • Your surgeon should provide you with a list of prohibited substances that are to remain off-limits before and after surgery.
 Some things commonly found on this list include but are not limited to: